Skip to main content

 International Travel

-Visit the Office of Global Safety and Security website and the Export Controls & International Compliance Travel Guidance.
+Visit the Office of Global Safety and Security website and Review the Export Controls & International Compliance Travel Guidance.

 The Office of Global Safety and Security (OGSS) supports Northwestern travelers abroad – students (graduate and undergraduate), faculty and staff.
 Post-pandemic, Northwestern launched an International Travel Registry, where all non-study abroad students must disclose their University-sponsored travel at least two weeks prior to departure.
 (Study abroad students’ travel details are automatically transferred to the registry 30 days prior to the start of their program).
 Trip leaders are also required to register their travel when taking students abroad.